woz-u/vs-code-themes/README.md

 ### 2. Reload VS Code

-Once the repo has been cloned if you have an instance of VS Code already open use the shortcut `Ctrl + Shift + P (Mac: Command + Shift + P)` and enter `>reload` to reload that instance of VS Code.
+Once the repo has been cloned if you have an instance of VS Code already open use the shortcut `Ctrl + Shift + P (Mac: Command + Shift + P)` to open the command palette and type `>reload` followed by `enter` to reload that instance of VS Code.

 ### 3. Choose Theme